ibexa/documentation-user/docs/site_organization/working_with_page.md

 ## Block settings

-### Blocks of content

 Each kind of block has its special properties.
-You can access them by placing the cursor on the added block and clicking the cog button.
+You can access them by placing the cursor on the added block and clicking the **Block settings** (cog) icon.
-Use the same menu to remove the block from the Page by clicking the trash button.
+Use the same menu to remove the block from the Page by clicking the **Delete** (trash) icon.

 ![Elements settings](img/page_builder_elementsettings.png)

 Settings available for blocks are divided into three tabs — **Basic**, **Design**, and **Scheduler**.
-The settings available in the **Basic** tab are tailored to the block's content.
+The settings available on the **Basic** tab are tailored to the block's content.

 The remaining tabs contain parameters common to all blocks provided with [[= product_name_ee =]].
 Use them to modify the layout and visibility of a block.
 For details, see [Advanced publishing options](../publishing/advanced_publishing_options.md).

 You can't publish a Page if you have not set all the required settings of all blocks.